semvijverberg/RGCPD/README.md

 The final step is the same, where the 1-d time series are processed by Tigramite to extract the causal relationships.
 This requires thorough understanding of the method, see [Runge et al. 2017](http://arxiv.org/abs/1702.07007)).
 These 1d time series contain more information since they are spatially aggregated.
 The 1d time series of different precursor regions are subsequently tested for causality using the [Tigramite package](https://github.com/jakobrunge/tigramite).
 One has to have good knowledge about the assumptions needed for causal inference ([Runge et al., 2018](https://doi.org/10.1063/1.5025050)).

+This code has been used for my Phd (see publications), however, the coding and documentation quality is poor.
+With the AI4S2S project are currently working on

 ----------------
 ## Features
 - basic pre-processing steps (removing climatology and linear detrending)